JaimePolidura/MemDB/README.md

 - Basic key-value CRUD operations: get, set, delete & contains.
 - Data can be persisted using a log of operations, which is replied when the server boots.
 This log can be compacted (removing duplicates) and compressed.
 Every log entry contains the key, value, operation type and a lamport timestamp.
 - Data can be distributed over multiple nodes in a leaderless approach.
 Concurrent writes are detected using lamport clocks since every message in the cluster is timestamped.
 When a node joins the cluster or reboots, it will receive only the writes that it missed while it was down from any other alive node's log.
-- Data can be partitioned over the cluster using consistent hashing approach (similar to DynamoDB).
+- Data can be partitioned over the cluster using consistent hashing approach (similar to DynamoDB or Cassandra).
 Nodes can dynamically join and leave the cluster.
 - Distributed counters.
 - Atomic CAS operations over a partition using Paxos algorithm.
 - Uses custom binary protocol over TCP.